Joe Pavelski: San Jose Sharks (2006–2019)

 On July 30, 2013, the Sharks announced that Pavelski had signed a new five-year contract with the team effective from the 2014–15 season through to the 2018–19 season.
 On March 11, 2014, against the Toronto Maple Leafs, Pavelski scored his 400th career NHL point.
 During the season, Pavelski recorded a career-high 41 goals and 79 points.

 During the 2014–15 season, Pavelski had another strong offensive season, scoring 70 points (37 goals and 33 assists) and was named one of the Sharks' four alternate captains.

 On October 5, 2015, Pavelski was named the Sharks' ninth captain in history, over teammates (and former Sharks' captains) Joe Thornton and Patrick Marleau.

 During the 2015–16 regular season, Pavelski tallied 78 points (38 goals and 40 assists) and he earned a spot in the 2016 NHL All-Star Game.
 He finished fifth in the NHL in goals with 38, sixth in points and first in game-winning goals with 11.
 Pavelski's success continued into the 2016 playoffs, as he led the Sharks into their first ever Stanley Cup Finals.
 Pavelski only scored one goal in the Finals, though he still finished as the playoff leader in goals (14) and finished third in points (23).

-From 2013 to 2016, Pavelski scored the second-most goals in the NHL with 116 and second-most power play goals with 47, behind only Alexander Ovechkin in both categories.

 On December 1, 2017, Pavelski scored his 300th NHL goal on a pass from Joe Thornton against the Florida Panthers.
-He became only the second Sharks player to score 300 goals with the team, Patrick Marleau.
+He became only the second Sharks player to score 300 goals with the team, after Patrick Marleau.

 On April 23, 2019, during the 2019 playoffs, Pavelski suffered a major head injury after a cross check from Vegas Golden Knights center Cody Eakin, followed immediately by an incidental collision with Vegas' Paul Stastny which knocked Pavelski awkwardly to the ice.
 Pavelski was helped off of the ice and did not return to the game.
 Eakin was charged with a five-minute major penalty and a ten-minute game misconduct, which enabled the Sharks to score four goals in five minutes and send the game to overtime.
 The Sharks later won the game 5–4 in overtime and advanced to the second round of the playoffs.